Skip to main content

 August 1, 2015

-Many questions, but everything should arise wonderfully.
+Many questions remain, but everything should work out wonderfully.

 It's starting!